 Keeping Your Cats Face Clean

-Cleaning your cat's face also includes tending to their oral hygiene.
+Caring for your cat includes cleaning their face and tending to their oral hygiene.
 This may sound just as risky as trying to clip their claws or bathe them, but cleaning their face is also another necessary evil of being a pet owner.

-Cats who have naturally flat faces deal with problems similar to that of dogs with flat faces.
+Cats who have naturally flat faces such as the Persian and the Scottish Fold cat deal with problems similar to that of dogs with flat faces.
 Their tears can build up and leave marks in the fur under their eyes.
 You can easily clean that up using a damp face cloth or a compress with a bit of eye solution that's made for cats, on it.

 As for oral hygiene, this is also more important when your cat is a kitten.
 You can purchase a toothbrush and toothpaste that are both made for cats to use.
 After positioning them in a way that is comfortable for you both you can brush their teeth like you might brush your own.
 Again, starting this young may help them to get used to it and become more comfortable with you doing it for some time to come.